 When Structure Becomes Life and Society

-With enough self-organizing, entropy producing, structures spontaneously emerging in the history of our planet, it’s only natural that at some point the ability for these structures to self-replicate emerged.
-With enough self-replicating structures, an obvious next step is Darwinian evolution — how NASA broadly defines the criteria for life.
+With enough self-organizing, entropy producing, structures spontaneously emerging in the history of our planet, it’s only natural that at some point it became advantageous from thermodynamic law for these structures to self-replicate.
+With enough self-replicating structures, it’s only natural that at some point it becomes advantageous from thermodynamic law for the next step to be Darwinian evolution — how NASA broadly defines the criteria for life.
 With enough time, to further maximize the entropy production potential, organisms became aware of self and others.
 Hence an aware organism asked the first question, “why am I?”
 Thus leading to the last question, “why must it end?”